 An authentication factor is a piece of information used to verify that you're allowed to do something, like a keycard used to unlock a hotel door.
 Two-factor authentication, commonly abbreviated as 2FA, is any form of verification that requires two factors, like withdrawing money from an ATM using both a bank card and its PIN.

 Using 2FA adds an additional layer of security against unauthorized access to your account.
-Even if a bad actor gains access to your password, for example, they still can't access anything without also having your phone.
+For example, even if a bad actor gains access to your password, they still can't access anything without also having your phone.

-When you first create your account, two-factor authorization is disabled, but DigitalOcean takes other steps to protect your account.
+When you first create your account, 2FA is disabled, but DigitalOcean takes other steps to protect your account.

-Each time you log in from a new location using a new device or a different web browser, we email an authorization code to the address on your account.
+Each time you log in from a new location using a new device or a different web browser, we email an authorization code to the address linked to your account.
 You'll need to check your email, retrieve the code, and enter it to complete your login.

-This means that even without two-factor authentication enabled, a bad actor would need both your DigitalOcean password and your email password in order to log in.
+This means that even without 2FA enabled, a bad actor would need both your DigitalOcean password and your email password to log in.
 This isn't as effective as 2FA, but it increases the difficulty for would-be attackers and provides you with notification if someone is trying to access your account.